Pelycodus

-Pelycodus (from Ancient Greek πέλυξ (pélux), “bowl” + ὀδούς (odoús), “tooth”) is an extinct genus of adapiform primate that lived during the early Eocene (Wasatchian) period in Europe and North America, particularly Wyoming and New Mexico.
+Pelycodus is an extinct genus of adapiform primate that lived during the early Eocene (Wasatchian) period in Europe and North America, particularly Wyoming and New Mexico.
 It is very closely related to Cantius and may even be its subgenus.
 It may also have given rise to the Middle Eocene Uintan primate Hesperolemur, although this is controversial.
 From mass estimates based on the first molar, the two species, P. jarrovii and P. danielsae, weighed 4.5 kg and 6.3 kg respectively and were frugivores with an arboreal, quadrupedal locomotion.

 History

 Pelycodus was first identified as Prototomus jarrovii by Cope in 1874, who pronounced it a rare inhabitant of both Wyoming and New Mexico.
 Over the next hundred years, approximately a dozen species were added, most more primitive dentally than the now renamed Pelycodus jarrovii.
 In 1977, all but two species were moved into Cantius by Philip D. Gingerich on the basis of differences in their molars.
 There is some disagreement as to whether Pelycodus is distinct enough to be a separate genus.